ozguryazilimas/wp-postane/white-label-cms/readme.txt

 == Changelog ==

-= 2.2.1 =
+= 2.2.2 =
-* Refactoring / Security fixes reported by @twd
+* WooCommerce Analytics menu patch
-* Fixed override footer action reported by @simebern
+* Side Menu Link URL opening in a new tab when external link was added.
+Requested by @Kosta X
-* Custom Welcome Dashboard fixes
+* WordPress 5.6.2 tested

 == Frequently Asked Questions ==
 = Who is this plugin for?=